 Republic Act No. 11494, otherwise known as the Bayanihan to Recover as One Act, or Bayanihan II, was signed by the President on September 11, 2020.
-It contains the government's second wave of relief measures to address the health and economic crises stemming from the Covid-19 outbreak.
+It contains the government's second wave of relief measures to address the health and economic crises stemming from the COVID-19 outbreak.

-As part of mitigating the costs and losses stemming from the disruption of economic activities, Bayanihan II extends the carry-over of the NOLCO incurred in 2020 and 2021 as deductions from gross income for the next five consecutive taxable years immediately following the year of the loss.
-Hence, the carry-over period for the expiration of NOLCO incurred in 2020 and 2021 amounting to Php183 million and Php189 million, respectively, has been extended to five years from the previous three years.
+As part of mitigating the costs and losses stemming from the disruption of economic activities, Bayanihan II extends the carry-over of the NOLCO incurred in 2021 to 2022 as deductions from gross income for the next five consecutive taxable years immediately following the year of the loss.
+Hence, the carry-over period for the expiration of NOLCO incurred in 2021 and 2022 amounting to Php150 million and Php84 million, respectively, has been extended to five years from the previous three years.

-Registration with Subic Bay Freeport Zone and Clark Special Economic Zone Enterprise Zone
+Registration with Clark Special Economic Zone

-SubicTel and ClarkTel are registered with the Subic Bay Freeport Zone and the Clark Special Economic Zone, or Economic Zones, respectively, under Republic Act No. 7227 otherwise known as the Bases Conversion and Development Act of 1992.
-As registrants, SubicTel and ClarkTel are entitled to all the rights, privileges and benefits established thereunder including tax and duty-free importation of capital equipment and a special income tax rate of 5% of gross income, as defined in Republic Act No. 7227.
-SubicTel's entitlement to 5% gross income tax expired last December 26, 2021.
-Thus, income generated thereafter is subject to RCIT.
+ClarkTel is registered with Clark Special Economic Zone, or Economic Zones, under Republic Act No. 7227 otherwise known as the Bases Conversion and Development Act of 1992.
+As registrant, ClarkTel is entitled to all the rights, privileges and benefits established thereunder including tax and duty-free importation of capital equipment and a special income tax rate of 5% of gross income, as defined in Republic Act No. 7227.